 In March, the European Commission unveiled RePower EU, a new policy initiative which aims to achieve independence from Russian energy by 2030.
 The plan includes:

 - More rooftop solar panels, heat pumps, and energy saving technologies,

 - Accelerating the development of green hydrogen infrastructure, and

 These are all important initiatives, but that last one is critical.
 The permitting process in the EU is slow and over-complicated.
 In fact, it is the number one constraining factor on European wind development.
 As the CEO of Vestas Wind Systems complained to us last month – ‘It’s not lack of capital, we just need to get permitting going’.
 If Europe can fix this issue, it may finally be able to deliver on its pledge to install 451GW of wind capacity by 2030 – implying a huge acceleration compared to the current rate of expansion.
 As the following chart shows, the world dearly needs a much faster rate of wind capacity expansion to reach Net Zero by 2050:

-The EU might opt to follow the lead of the UK, which recently announced plans to double the frequency of renewable energy tenders to accelerate new capacity build.
-This comes as the UK releases its new ‘Energy Security Strategy’, which aims to ‘supercharge cheap renewables’ although, controversially, this strategy also includes new nuclear capacity while excluding onshore wind.
+The EU might opt to follow the lead of the UK, which recently announced plans to double the frequency of renewable energy tenders to accelerate new capacity build8.
+This comes as the UK releases its new ‘Energy Security Strategy’, which aims to ‘supercharge cheap renewables’ although, controversially, this strategy also includes new nuclear capacity while excluding onshore wind9.